smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.6.0 =
+**Bring your own IdP**: Gatey now works with **any** identity provider configured in Amazon Cognito—SAML or OIDC—alongside the built-in Facebook, Google, Amazon, and Apple options.
+Just add the provider in Cognito and it appears automatically in the Authenticator settings.

 = 1.5.1 =
 - **Account Attribute block** – now fully inherits typography from the parent page/template; no more manual font overrides.
 - **Admin site selector** – added a filter that lets you search your site list by name or primary domain, ideal for agencies with many projects.